WHICH VAGINAL-BIRTHING NUT CASE SAID A C-SECTION WASN’T GIVING BIRTH?

 Things vary a bit here, depending upon OB/surgeon, midwives and hospital provider.

 Some will allow you to have skin to skin contact, but only under big warm blankets, because unlike a birthing suite, an operating theatre is REALLY cold.
-Keep her well covered, and your health carers might just be happy enough for her to stay there for the duration of your stitching etc.
+Keep her well covered, and your maternity providers might be happy enough for her to stay there for the duration of your stitching etc.

 My first birth was by Caesarean, and I remember feeling my baby was almost too precious to touch. blubber blubber…

 Your placenta, of course, is removed at this time too, as well as a significant proportion of blood.
-This is one of the advantages of having a Caesarean, as your postnatal bleed will be significantly lighter than that of a vaginal delivery.
+This is one of the advantages of having a Cesarean; your postnatal bleed will be significantly lighter than that of a vaginal delivery.
 Boom!

 9. Repair work